Law Society Of BC Lawyer Lookup

 What do I do if I still have doubts regarding this process?

-If you have any confusion or questions regarding the kind of documents you can submit, reach out to our law firm.
+If you have any confusion or questions regarding the kind of documents you can submit, reach out to your lawyer.
 If you want to know an estimate of how long the entire legal process will take or your lawyer’s fees, you can reach out to us via the live chat function.
+We can connect you to a top lawyer for a consultation.
 You can also call us on our toll-free number 1-844-466-6529.
 We will help you in every way that we can.

 Below is a video we found that you might find interesting.